dganzella/chickenTiledLoader/README.md

 - source/helperfunctions.lua
 - source/Models (optional, for autocomplete)

+## basic usage

+local tmjloader = ChickenTiledLoader() tmjloader:loadTMJ('assets/example.tmj')

+and then use the methods available in the tmjloader object itself, down in the documentation

+To release, either let it run out of scope, or set it to nil

+tmjloader = nil

 ## example

 in main.lua, you can check an example of loading a TMJ file

 Run the project by opening it in vscode in windows and running Build and Run (Simulator).ps1

-You always load it like thi

-local tmjloader = ChickenTiledLoader() tmjloader:loadTMJ('assets/example.tmj')

-and then use the methods available in the tmjloader object itself.

-To release, either let it run out of scope, or set it to nil

-tmjloader = nil

 ## limitations